Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Bishops and Queens in 2 Dimensions

 \subsection{Probability of a Safe Square for Bishops and Queens}

-While in the rook case a rook hits the same number of squares for any $(i,j)$ it gets placed on, the same is not true for bishops or queens.
-Recall the expected percentage of safe squares is
+While rooks attack the same number of spaces regardless of their board position, the same is not true for bishops or queens.
+Recall that the expected percentage of safe spaces is

-Note that the expected number of safe squares is different for each value of $(i,j)$.
+Note that the expected number of safe spaces is different for each value of $(i,j)$.
 We first consider the odd board case, although we show later that parity becomes irrelevant as $n$ approaches infinity.
-We define the number of squares a bishop hits in terms of $r$ rings, defining the $0$\textsuperscript{th} ring to contain the square $((n-1)/2, (n-1)/2)$ and recursively define $(r+1)\textsuperscript{st}$ ring to contain the squares along the border of the $r$\textsuperscript{th} ring, as demonstrated by the colored rings in Figure \ref{fig:ringimage}.
+We define the number of spaces a bishop attacks in terms of $r$ rings.
+We define the $0$\textsuperscript{th} ring to contain the space $((n-1)/2, (n-1)/2)$ and recursively define $(r+1)\textsuperscript{st}$ ring to contain the spaces along the border of the $r$\textsuperscript{th} ring, as demonstrated by the colored rings in Figure \ref{fig:ringimage}.
 Then the outermost ring is at $r=(n-1)/2$. \\